PMSFIT/py-osc2/README.md

 ## Documentation

-After installation of the package, an executable script, called `osc2parser`, is available to parse and check ASAM OpenSCENARIO 2.x
+After installation of the package, an executable script, called `osc2parser`, is available to parse and check ASAM OpenSCENARIO DSL 2.x
 files:

 ```sh